 Like other rainforests, the Amazon Jungle lies on the equator and receives more sunlight than any other vegetation zone.
 The amount of water at this latitude combined with the amount of sun also means rainforests experience very wet weather, and the Amazon jungle is no exception.
-For specific information on each Amazon city, you can read the best time to visit the Amazon.

 There is a fairly predictable cycle in the Amazon Jungle where night time cooling causes morning mist.
 The mist is transformed to clouds with mid-morning convection, and in late afternoon, these become storm clouds creating the wet weather rainforests are known for.